 With a P2P solution like Pipefy, procurement teams can centralize the end-to-end P2P process, streamline the purchasing process, automate the full accounts payable process, improve compliance and spend tracking, reduce errors or delays between process and task handoffs, and lower the time (and cost) associated with processing invoices.

-Plus, Pipefy’s low-code framework makes it easy to plan and implement automations quickly without tapping into IT resources.
+Plus, Pipefy’s no-code framework makes it easy to plan and implement automations quickly without tapping into IT resources.

 Centralize requests, documents, and information, eliminate manual invoice processing and information matching, and improve user experiences for all stakeholders for faster approvals and payment cycles.
 By integrating Pipefy with your existing account stack, there’s no more back and forth through ERP, emails, e-procurement, and accounting systems which means no more wasting time manually managing information, communication, or processing invoices.